analyticascent/stylext/README.md

 # Stylext
 I began this project as a capstone for a [General Assembly course](https://generalassemb.ly/education/data-science/) I took in the spring of 2016.
-Work obligations (and the need to keep making minimum payments on a credit card) inhibited me from finishing the project as soon as intended.
+Work obligations (and the need to keep making minimum payments on a credit card) inhibited me from finishing the project to the level of complexity I originally intended.
 However, I decided to continue working on it in order to prepare myself for future data science projects/courses.
 It has served as useful practice for (and demonstration of) data acquisition, pre-processing, and analysis.

+Anyone who is familiar with the Iris classification problem can conceptually understand how this project works.
+Instead of petal measurements however, average occurance of certain characters per tweet is used.
+More sophisticated machine learning features can be used, but simplicity is prioritized over accuracy for demonstration purposes.

-I will continue improving this project by experimenting with various machine learning models and ensemble techniques.
+I will continue improving this project by experimenting with other various machine learning models and ensemble techniques.
 After the course, it will now go through the following stages:

 * Create a time-series model that can "fingerprint" user tweet habits (potentially giving away their time zone).
 * Expand the entire model to include more training features, and the feeds of all US senators.